Practicality or Prestige – the 10% car

 Anyway let’s go back to the beginning, which for the 205 means the year 1983 when the GTI started off in parallel to the regular 205, initially with a 1.6 litre engine developing first 105 and later 115 hp.
 In 1986 the engine size was increased to 1.9 litres with more torque and between 120-130 hp depending on version.
 The debate still goes on among enthusiasts as to which version was the best, some claiming the 1.6 is more playful whilst others talk of more speed and torque in the 1.9 litre.
 I’ve only driven the 1.9 and I’ll just note that the extra power means 1.5 seconds less to a 100 (at 7.6 seconds), quite beneficial since the car is still as playful as you would expect an 80’s hot hatch to be.

 The 205 was an instant success in France, and the GTI version was a success pretty much all over Europe.
 In France its main competitor was the Renault 5 which didn’t have the poise of the 205, and internationally it was the Golf GTI Mk2, which was somewhat roomier and probably the better car, but which design-wise was a step back as compared to both the 205 and the Golf GTI Mk1.
 The 205 was a stunner in comparison and if you ask me it remains so today.
-I think it’s still one of the best hot hatch designs ever produced and if you look at the complicated forms hatches tend to come in today, certainly one of the cleanest!
+It’s also striking how much cleaner the design is, compared to the the complicated and overburdened forms hatches tend to come in today.

 It didn’t hurt the success of the 205 GTI, that lasted for 10 years, that a car by the same name but with few parts in common was very successful both in Group B and the Paris-Dakar rally.
 The 205 T16 / T16 Evo 2 was a mid-engine super car with up to 500 hp, competing with the Lancia Delta Evo and the Audi Sport Quattro, that I wrote about not long ago (click here if you missed it).
 The 200 homologation cars have mostly gone the same way as my friend’s car and finding one today is very hard and very expensive.